 Wealthbox is a web-based customer relationship management (CRM) application designed for financial advisors and their firms to track their clients and collaborate as a team to get work done.
 The Wealthbox CRM product is designed, developed, operated, supported, and owned by Starburst Labs, Inc., based in New York City.

-Wealthbox hosts its application with leading infrastructure and hosting services, including Amazon EC2 (NASDAQ: AMZN) and Rackspace (NYSE: RAX).
+Wealthbox hosts its application with Amazon Web Services, a leading infrastructure and hosting services provider.
 We apply security controls at every layer from physical to application and isolate customer applications and data.
 We also apply best practices and other security techniques to ensure the safety and security of our customer data.